Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: DM-driven band inversion

 We note that the $2\pi/3$-flux state is two-fold degenerate.
 Acting by the time-reversal operation results in a state with $-2\pi/3$ flux per unit cell and with the spins exchanged.
 Importantly, the single-particle states in both the spin sectors are the same.
 Consider the state with $-2\pi/3$ flux but the same spin magnetization.
 Since the Heisenberg and DM interactions are time-reversal invariant and the Zeeman energy remains unchanged, this state retains the same energy as the original one.

-As shown in Fig.~\ref{fig_vmc}, the bandgap closes for $D =D_c \approx 0.3$.
-At this value of $D$, the mean-field bandstructure, plotted in Fig.~\ref{fig_bands}(c), consists of three Dirac nodes corresponding to a change in the Chern number of the fifth spin-$\down$ band from $-2$ to $1$.
-Fig.~\ref{fig_bands}(d) shows the bandgap calculated using $H_f$, as a function of $\phi_1$.
-The bandgap closes at $\phi_1=\phi^c_1 \approx 0.84 \pi$, consistent with the bandgap closing demonstrated in Fig.~\ref{fig_vmc}(b).
+In Fig.~\ref{fig_vmc} (b), we compute the bandgap from the bandstructure of the mean-field Hamiltonian in Eq.~\eqref{eq:mf-ham} at the optimized flux values obtained from the VMC computation (inset).
+As shown in the figure, the bandgap closes for $D =D_c \approx 0.28 J$.
+The closing of the bandgap is robust across different system sizes, as shown in Appendix~\ref{app_numerical}, and is reproduced in the mean-field analysis presented in Sec.~\ref{sec_energetics}.
+At this value of $D$, the mean-field bandstructure, plotted in Fig.~\ref{fig_bands} (c), consists of three Dirac nodes corresponding to a change in the Chern number of the fifth spin-$\down$ band from $-2$ to $1$.
+Fig.~\ref{fig_bands} (d) shows the bandgap calculated using $H_f$, as a function of $\phi_1$.
+The bandgap closes at $\phi_1=\phi^c_1 \approx 0.84 \pi$, consistent with the bandgap closing demonstrated in Fig.~\ref{fig_vmc} (b).

 Using our VMC calculations, we have thus demonstrated that DM interactions can drive the system through a band inversion transition.
 Next, we investigate the orbital magnetism of the spinon bands, which, as we will show, can lead to pinning the system at the band inversion transition, leading to Dirac nodes over a range of $D$.